 Description of application vulnerability

-Some languages include the provision for runtime checking to prevent vulnerabilities to arise.
+Some languages provide runtime checking to detect errors that can lead to vulnerabilities, and thus prevent them.
 Canonical examples are bounds or length checks on array operations or null-value checks upon dereferencing pointers or references.
 In most cases, the reaction to a failed check is the raising of a language-defined exception.

-As run-time checking requires execution time and as some project guidelines exclude the use of exceptions, languages may define a way to optionally suppress such checking for regions of the code or for the entire program.
+As run-time checking requires execution time and as some project guidelines exclude the use of exceptions, languages often provide a mechanism to optionally suppress such checking for regions of the code or for the entire program.
 Analogously, compiler options may be used to achieve this effect.

-Cross reference
+Related coding guidelines

 [None]